More about the NISE Network Product Development Process

 - Safety and suggested risk mitigation

-- Professional development facilitation and training resources for staff and volunteers
+- Professional learning facilitation and training resources for staff and volunteers

 - Ease of sharing and reproducibility to allow for easy editing and adaptation for different audiences